Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/29/22
+I haven't updated in a week, but I have not been idle!
+I switched gears after running into the wall with my tic-tac-toe project.
+I have been working on my factitious cupcake website trying to get that finished.
+So far I have added more content as well as breakpoints for the header and nav.
+That might not seem like a lot for the week but I have also been studying.
+I finished my course on responsive design and then was able to implement it on multiple sites.
+Next up: Node.js and CSS animations.

 6/22/22
 For sure I worked on my project yesterday...
 I must have forgotten to update my README.
 I'm still having a hard time with the computer automation and the click events.
 I think that it't time to put the project to the side and see if I can complete anything else for my portfolio.
 Maybe with some time I'm learn something useful or an idea will come to me.